What is Caesura?

 Download Caesura Volume 1 (PDF)

-The Concordia University Chicago Department of English is happy to announce the Second Issue of Caesura: A Journal for Young Writers.
-Our first issue was released last year in May, 2023.
+The Concordia University Chicago Department of English is happy to announce the third issue of Caesura: A Journal for Young Writers.
+Our first issue was released in May 2023.

-This journal celebrates and publishes the creative work of Young Lutherans, grades 5 through 8.
+This first two journals celebrated and published the creative work of young Lutherans, grades 5 through 8.
+For this third issue, we are opening up submissions to high schoolers as well.
+We will have sections of the magazine dedicated to the best of each grade level so that writers of all ages can experience the opportunity despite the gap.
 We deeply value the voices of young writers and seek to give them greater exposure.
 We believe that creative writing is a gift bestowed upon us by God to reflect, and reflect on, the world He has given us.
 We want to encourage and promote these talents of your young writers by sharing them with the world at large.

-Caesura is digital journal, published annually, and fully edited by Prof. Andy Pederson, Dr. David Rogner, and Prof. Anton Jones of CUC’s Department of English.
-The journal will publish poems, fiction, creative non-fiction, and plays from your students.
+Caesura is digital journal, published annually, and fully edited by Prof. Anton Jones and student intern Abigail Porter of CUC’s Department of English.
+The journal will publish poems, fiction, creative non-fiction and plays from students.
 It is important to note that not every piece of writing that we receive will be published.

-Our submission window will be open from April 1st through April 30th (National Poetry Month).
-The journal will be published online by May 24th, 2024.
+Our submission window will be open until April 1, 2025.
+The journal will be published online by April 30, 2025.

 We look forward to reading the work of your students and building relationships with young writers passionate about sharing their work with the world.

-If you any questions, at any time, please contact Prof. Andy Pederson at andrew.pederson@cuchicago.edu.
+If you have any questions, at any time, please contact Prof. Anton Jones at Anton.Jones@CUChicago.edu.

 Submission Guidelines: